This version of the SonarQube documentation is no longer maintained. It relates to a version of SonarQube that is not active.

 Security

-The table below lists the security metrics used in the Sonar solution.
+The table below lists the Clean Code benefits: the software qualities metrics used in the Sonar solution.

 The effort to fix all vulnerabilities.
 The remediation cost of an issue is taken over from the effort (in minutes) assigned to the rule that raised the issue (see Technical debt above).